Umbertos Clam House: History

 Between 1986 and 1994, the federal government oversaw the restaurant's financial operations and daily operations, after trial evidence led them to believe that money was being skimmed.
 In 1994, with the restaurant suffering increasing losses, the establishment's control was turned over to the current owner, Matthew's younger brother, Robert Ianniello, who is listed as the restaurant's principal owner.

 In November 1996, the restaurant was closed due to a lack of funds and the building was sold.
 Umbertos reopened in May 2000, at 178 Mulberry Street (on the corner of Broome Street), two blocks north of the original location.
 In 2010, Umbertos moved to its current location, just a few spots north of the original site.
 Today, the Ristorante Da Gennaro occupies the original location of Umbertos Clam House.

+The founders of ZZ's Clam Bar have said it "celebrates" Umbertos Clam House.

 In popular culture

 The Mafia hit and its locale were recalled in media coverage of the death of the actor Jerry Orbach, who became friends with "Crazy Joe" Gallo after playing a character who was modelled on him in the movie, The Gang That Couldn't Shoot Straight (1971), based on a novel by Jimmy Breslin.

 The song "Joey" by Bob Dylan from his 1976 album Desire references Umberto's and the Gallo incident.
 The song is an epic loosely based on Gallo's life, and contains the lyric "One day they blew him down/In a clam bar in New York".

+In a 1989 interview, Jerry Garcia stated that he would try to eat at Umbertos every time he played in New York, chuckling "they try to get a picture of me up there with Frank Sinatra and The Pope!"

 As of January 2005, the Zagat Survey restaurant guide notes: "patrons of Umbertos are often tourists 'who expect the Sopranos cast to arrive.'"

 Umbertos was featured in Martin Scorsese's film The Irishman (2019), where Gallo's hit was dramatized.
+It also features on the reverse of the Southside Johnny & the Asbury Jukes album, Hearts of Stone, showing the band eating outside.

-The original 129 Mulberry Street location can be seen the 1984 film Ghostbusters, during the montage.
+The original 129 Mulberry Street location can be seen in the 1984 film Ghostbusters, during the montage.